Véra Obolensky: Capture and death

 Véra Obolensky's husband was also a member of the Resistance.
 He became a lieutenant of the FFI and was deported.

 When Prince Obolensky returned from Buchenwald concentration camp he wrote a book about his wife.

-He never remarried, and in his old age became a priest at Alexander Nevsky Cathedral.
+He never remarried, and in his old age became a priest at Alexander Nevsky Cathedral in Paris.

 There is a stele that honours Véra Obolensky in the Sainte-Geneviève-des-Bois Russian Cemetery, and a plaque in her memory in Rueil-la-Gadelière where she lived with her husband.

 In 1958 Véra Obolensky was posthumously awarded the Knight's Cross of the Legion of Honour and the Croix de Guerre during an official ceremony.

 She was also awarded the Resistance Medal.